-You may petition (ask) the Tax Court to review your request for innocent spouse relief or separation of liability (but not equitable relief) if:
+You may petition (ask) the Tax Court to review your request for relief if:

-• The IRS sends you a determination notice denying, in whole or in part, your request for relief, or
+• The IRS sends you a final determination notice regarding your request for relief or

-• You do not receive a determination notice from the IRS within 6 months from the date you filed Form 8857.
+• You do not receive a final determination notice from the IRS within 6 months from the date you filed Form 8857.

-You may petition the Tax Court to review your case no later than the end of the 90-day period that begins on the date the IRS mails you a determination notice.
+The petition must be made no later than the 90th day after the date the IRS mails you a final determination notice.
+If you do not file a petition, or if you file it late, the Tax Court cannot review your request for relief.
 See Pub.
-971 for details on petitioning the Tax Court to review your request.
+971 for details on petitioning the Tax Court.